 If you are using an ice cream maker that comes with a freezer bowl, make sure the bowl is fully frozen and moving before adding in the ice cream base.
 The ice cream bowl needs to be frozen before churning.
 It is also important that you have the bowl moving before adding the base in.
 If you just add the ice cream mixture into the frozen bowl without it moving, it will seize into a large chunk immediately upon contact.

-1. Mix the base.
-In a large bowl, whisk together the 1 ½ cups of the heavy cream, sugar, pumpkin puree, pumpkin pie spice, and eggs.
+Step #1 - Add the ingredients for the ice cream base.
+In a large bowl, add the 1 ½ cups of the heavy cream, sugar, pumpkin puree, pumpkin pie spice, and eggs (image 1).

-2. Simmer.
-Pour into a large heavy saucepan over low heat.
-While constantly whisking, bring the mixture to a simmer.
+Step #3 - Simmer the base.
+Pour into a large saucepan over low heat.
+While constantly whisking, bring the mixture to a simmer (image 3).
 As soon as it begins to simmer, remove from the heat.

-3. Strain.
-Strain the custard base through a fine mesh sieve.
+Step #4 - Strain the mixture.
+Strain the custard base through a fine mesh sieve (image 4).
 To ensure the mixture is super smooth, run the mixture through a cheesecloth or a mesh sieve multiple times.
 Set custard base aside.

-4. Whip cream cheese.
-In a separate large bowl using a hand mixer or in the large bowl of your stand mixer, beat cream cheese until soft and fluffy.
+Step #6 - Whip the cream cheese.
+Using a hand mixer or the whisk attachment in a stand mixer, beat cream cheese until soft and fluffy (image 6).
 It should look a little thicker than whipped cream but still be super creamy and light.

-5. Add the custard base.
-In the bowl with the cream cheese, while beating, carefully & slowly pour in the cream mixture.
+Step #7 - Add half of the custard base.
+In the bowl with the cream cheese, carefully & slowly pour in half of the ice cream base mixture (image 7).

-6. Chill.
+Step #11 - Chill.
 Cover the bowl tightly with plastic wrap, having it touch the top of the mixture.
-Chill in the fridge for at least 4-5 hours or up to overnight.
+Chill in the fridge for at least 4-5 hours or up to overnight (image 11).

-7. Add final ingredients.
-Once the mixture is chilled, add in the remaining 1 cup of heavy cream and vanilla bean paste.
+Step #12 - Add final ingredients.
+Once the mixture is chilled, add in the remaining 1 cup of heavy cream and vanilla bean paste (image 12).

 Serve pumpkin cheesecake-flavored ice cream cold in a waffle cone or bowl with extra gingersnap cookies on top.